pjbiggs/SING_aotearoa_2019/README.md

 # Bioinformatics practical for 2019 SING-Aotearoa session

-This is taking place on Wednesday 23rd January 2019 in C5-10, Science Tower C, Massey University, Palmerston North.
+This is taking place on Wednesday 23rd January 2019 at 1330 -- 1500 in C5-10, Science Tower C, Massey University, Palmerston North.

+## Some background on next generating sequnecing

 ## What are we going to do?